onyeka-hub/Project-11/README.md

 Now, it is time to execute ansible-playbook command and verify if your playbook actually works:

-First run the below command to check for the connectivity of all the servers
+First run the below command to check for the connectivity of all the servers and ensure that nothing will hinder the playbook.

 ```
 ansible all -m ping -i inventory/dev.yml